ultrasuperpingu/TinyPG/README.md

 TinyPG
 ======

-The unofficial fork of the Tiny Parser Generator by Herre Kuijpers.
+The unofficial fork of the Tiny Parser Generator by Herre Kuijpers, then forked by [https://github.com/SickheadGames/TinyPG](SickheadGames).

-It is an LL(1) recursive descent parser generator written in C# which can generate a scanner, parser, and parsetree file in either C# or VB code.
+It is an LL(1) recursive descent parser generator written in C# which can generate a scanner, parser, and parsetree file in either C#, VB, Java or C++ code.

 The original code and documentation can be found in the article ['A Tiny Parser Generator v1.2' on CodeProject](http://www.codeproject.com/Articles/28294/a-Tiny-Parser-Generator-v1-2
 ).